Sebastián Herrera (basketball)

 Sebastián Esteban Herrera Kratzborn (born 1 November 1997) is a Chilean-German professional basketball player for Paris Basketball in the LNB Élite and the EuroLeague.

 He has also played for the Chile national team.

+Early life

+Herrera was born on 1 November 1997 in the commune of Vitacura, Chile, to a Chilean father and a German mother who has lived in Chile for over 40 years.

 Professional career

 After starting his career in German second-tier team Gladiators Treves in 2015, Herrera joined Crailsheim Merlins in 2017, coached by Tuomas Iisalo.
 At the end of the season they were promoted to Basketball Bundesliga, and Herrera played with Merlins until 2020, when he moved to EWE Baskets Oldenburg.

 For the 2022–23 season, he reunited with coach Iisalo after signing with Telekom Baskets Bonn.
 They went on to win the 2022–23 FIBA Champions League title.

 In 2023, he followed coach Iisalo to French team Paris Basketball.
 They won the 2023–24 EuroCup title, and were promoted to EuroLeague.
 Next season Herrera debuted in EuroLeague on 15 October 2024, in a home win against reigning champions Panathinaikos.
 After the 2024–25 season, he signed a two-year contract extension with Paris.